-The College seeks to resolve all reports within 60 days of the initial report.
-All time frames expressed in this policy (Administrative Procedure 406.01 https://www.ghc.edu/sites/default/files/AboutGHC/documents/policies/406_01.pdf) are meant to be guidelines rather than rigid requirements.
-Extenuating circumstances may arise that require the extension of time frames, including extension beyond 60 days.
+The College seeks to resolve all reports in a thorough, prompt and unbiased manner, in accordance with Administrative Procedure 406.01, Extenuating circumstances may arise that require the extension the investigation.
 Extenuating circumstances may include the complexity and scope of the allegations, the number of witnesses involved and/or the availability of the parties or witnesses, the effect of a concurrent criminal investigation, any intervening school break or vacation, or other unforeseen circumstances.

-In general, a Complainant and Respondent can expect that the process will proceed according to the time frames provided in this policy.
-In the event that the investigation and resolution exceed this time frame, the College will notify all parties of the reason(s) for the delay and the expected adjustment in time frames.
+In general, a Complainant and Respondent can expect that the process will proceed according to the procedure listed above.
+In the event that the investigation and resolution are extended, the College will notify all parties of the reason(s) for the delay and the expected adjustments necessary for completion.
 Best efforts will be made to complete the process in a timely manner by balancing principles of thoroughness and fundamental fairness with promptness.